 The art of designing a Chinese name

-Instead of testing your Product Names in China of your English name and wondering whether your name sounds good or bad in English, your market development in China should be focused on creating a great Chinese name.
+Instead of testing your English Product Names in China and wondering whether your name sounds good or bad in English, your international market development in China should be focused on creating a great Chinese name.
 The art of this task is famously captured in the way Coca Cola created a Chinese name that not only sounds phonetically the same as the English pronunciation, but also has a positive meaning that perfectly relates to the product.
 Like Mercedes Benz was able to capture their brand promise of racing, comfort and superior quality, Coca-Cola’s product in China “可口可乐” smartly translates back as “tasty fun”.
 Read this article on a few examples other big brands that have resonated with the Chinese names.

 Tips for Branding Product Names in China

 - Research has shown that product names in China benefit from being presented in bilingual format.
-By printing both the English and (carefully chosen) Chinese name together, you give the brand the best possible exposure to both Chinese populations more familiar with English (typically younger generations) and those who are not familiar with English pronunciations.
+By printing both the English and (carefully chosen) Chinese brand name together, you give the brand the best possible exposure to both Chinese populations more familiar with English (typically younger generations) and those who are not familiar with English pronunciations.

 - Pick apart brand elements that support your brand and find supporting translations for the Chinese Market.
 But don’t try to oversell on too much meaning like Airbnb did!
 Out of 11 possible names it seems that they could have chosen something more simplistic and less controversial.

 - If you want to market in all of China, at the minimum you should consider 3 versions of spoken Chinese to test your Chinese brand name: Mandarin, Cantonese and Shanghainese.
 Consider also a fourth language Taiwanese.

 - Don’t forget to Trademark all your appropriate Chinese language versions in advance.
 China has a first-to-file system that requires no evidence of prior use or ownership, leaving registration of popular foreign marks open to third parties.